 Steps (assuming all prep is done; steps below outline the "flow" of the work; this does not replace the detailed instructions below)

-4. Beat the egg whites in the large bowl of your stand mixer. to soft peaks.
+Beat the egg whites to soft peaks in the small bowl of your stand mixer.

-5. Beat the egg yolks with the sugar in the small bowl of your stand mixer., using the same beaters you used for the egg whites.
+Beat the egg yolks with the sugar in the large bowl of your stand mixer., using the same beaters you used for the egg whites.

 2 cups whipping cream